oslomet-arx-as-a-service/Rapport/process-documentation/process-documentation.md

 #### Sprint 4 retro:

+The group did a Start-stop-continue session

 Where each team member writes down at least one thing for each the three categories.

 #### Start: